suzto/StarterCards/samples/video_two/README.md

 * <b>Note:</b> A radius feature for adding rounded corners to the image is coming soon.
 In the meantime, you can manually add a 6px radius to the corners.

-*<b>Note:</b> We have a radius feature coming soon that will allow you to add a rounded corner to your image.
-In the meantime if you'd like to do this, please add a 6px radius to the corners.* <br>

 #### 3) Replace the Author/Company Logo
 Replace the mini 16x16px square image.
 If creating a new image, save it as a transparent PNG at 2x size (keeping the 16x16 fixed width).